GuildOfWeavers/distaff/docs/programs.md

 * *v<sub>0</sub> = hash(true_branch)*
 * *v<sub>1</sub> = hash(false_branch)*

-For **loop blocks**, we also define the hash to be a hash of both code blocks:
+For **loop blocks**, we also define the hash to be a hash of its content and of a static *skip* block:
 * *v<sub>0</sub> = hash(content)*
 * *v<sub>1</sub> = hash(skip)*

+where, `skip` block is defined as a code block containing `NOT ASSERT` sequence of instructions.

 A side note: *hash(content)* is called a loop image as it binds each iteration of the loop to a specific hash.